-Radiography Career Pros and Cons – Pro #2: There are Lots of Jobs
+Radiography Career Pro #2: There are Lots of Jobs

-As per Holly Hadwen, a Lecturer in Radiography in the University of Suffolk, many radiography graduates had jobs lined up even before they left university.
+As per Holly Hadwen, a Lecturer in Radiography at the University of Suffolk, many radiography graduates had jobs lined up even before they left university.

-(AI an advances in technology may effect this in the future; see cons)
+(AI and advances in technology may affect this in the future; see cons)

 Radiography Career Pros and Cons – Pro #3: It Pays Well

-Radiography Career Pros and Cons – Pro #4: There are Many Options to Specialise
+Radiography Career Pro #4: There are Many Options to Specialise